KU HAS HIRED HNTB AND GOULD EVANS ARCHITECTS TO REDESIGN THE STADIUM.

 Here, we, go!

-Enclose the south end.
-Gotta do it.
-You can give up on the notion of it is so cool to see the university beyond.
-Ya that is great, as we watch KU lose year after year!
-How about a compromise.
-Enclosing the stadium by creating a full bowl is a priority.
-We remove the last couple of sections on the south end, push the field as close as safety allows to the north stands...OH, don't forget DROP THE FIELD!
+Enclose the south end as much as possible without blocking the view of the hill. .
+Remove the last couple of sections of the east and west stands on the south end, push the field as close as safety allows to the north stands...OH, don't forget DROP THE FIELD!
 Yes, we must, it will improve site lines, and give the sense of enclosure that a gladiator sport needs!
 This is the first step in keeping the sound on the ground, it will go there and stay in the hole.
 After we remove the south sections, we remove of the upper section on the east side.
-We add an identical bowl that exists in the north end to the south end...get rid of that fan zone or whatever in the world that is, no more makeshift gimmicks for a big-time program, it's football first and only, no kid zones in the bowl!
+We add an identical bowl that exists in the north end and run it to the east side to the south end...get rid of that fan zone or whatever in the world that is in the bowl area, no more makeshift gimmicks for a big-time program, it's football first and only, no kid zones in the bowl!
 Keep that underneath or around the stadium and away from the gladiator’s surface :)

 A full ring of seating on the bottom level with a large portal for the home team to run directly from the football complex to the field, much the same as the Basketball team does from the locker room to the court with the fans being roped off for high fives and a few close moments with their Jayhawk favorite players just before they take the field.
-Of course, we renovate the visitors’ lockers...barely, but we do give them a nice narrow winding passageway to the field for single file or at best two abreast entry to the field...single file losers, single file!
+Jazz this run to teh field by the team up, make this a dynamic visual inside the tunnel and broadcast it on the video boards in the stadium.
+Of course, we create new visitors’ lockers...barely nice enough for them to use, but we do give them a nice narrow winding passageway to the field for single file or at best two abreast entry to the field...single file losers, single file!

-The existing old folks’ section (we relate to this section the most) on the West stands under the press box remains.
 We expand the press boxes and include more donor suites as we will need them.
 Nothing changes for these season ticket holders in terms of location.
-Then we ring the stadium with a concourse level to help the circulation and amenities for the game day fan, as well as provide some ideal location suites for the people that have been successful in their financial lives and want to give just a bit more than their heart and soul to KU.
+Then we ring the stadium with new and renovated concourse levels that have all the modern amenities that stadiums must have.
+The ring at the top of the existing bowl would provide an ideal location suites for the people that love KU and want to give just a bit more than their heart and soul to KU.

 Back to the upper-level ring, North and South ends get Jayhawk Jumbo-trons, you just gotta see the replay!
 There would also be a party deck on the south end with a smaller version on the north.
-On the south party deck we cut the seating back to account for the jumbo-Tron of course, but with the desire to preserve as much of the view of the campus, we have the larger outer skin of curtain wall (big glass walls...i.e..
-Sprint Center exterior....OK, T-Mobile...whatever!
+On the south party deck we cut the seating back to account for the jumbo-Tron of course, but with the desire to preserve as much of the view of the hill and campus beyond.

-Lots of activities on the party deck for everyone with an open-air deck on the Hill side of the stadium for campus viewing as well in a future phase perhaps.
+Lots of activities on the party deck for everyone with an open-air deck on the Hill side of the stadium for campus viewing as well.

-OK, of course there will some that like, some that can make suggestions to improve and the many haters that abound whenever you put something out in these days of anonymous hate.
+OK, of course there will be some that like these ideas, some that can make suggestions to improve the ideas and the many haters that abound whenever you put something out in these days of anonymous hate.
 But that is ok, as we just want to get the conversation started, so we can get the party started!

 I will throw out the first thought, how about a huge, 30’ tall KU Jayhawk on the top of the north Jumbo-tron like an Olympic torch!
 Yeah!
 Beat that!!